phonkee/attribs/README.md

 - bool  (and pointers)
 - float32, float64  (and pointers)
 - structs (embedded) (and pointers)
-- array (and pointers)
+- array (and pointers) - (arrays of arrays yet not supported)
 - map (and pointers to map) with string key to any supported type
+- any type in map/slice/struct

 # Author